jpvantassel/hvsrpy/README.md

 `hvsrpy` contains features not currently available in any other commercial or open-source software, including:

--   A log-normal distribution for the fundamental site frequency (`f0`) so the uncertainty in `f0` can be represented consistently in frequency or period.
+-   A lognormal distribution for the fundamental site frequency (`f0`) so the uncertainty in `f0` can be represented consistently in frequency or period.
 -   Ability to use the geometric-mean, squared-average, or any azimuth of your choice.